MFS4711/Template/README.md

 [Return to top](#Add_Title_Here)

 # Libraries and Programs Used

+This section highlights the key libraries, tools, and platforms utilised throughout the development of the project.
+These technologies played an essential role in various aspects of the project, from wireframing and version control to deployment and testing.

 1. [Balsamiq](https://balsamiq.com/)
     - Balsamiq was used to wireframe all the pages in the project.
 2. [Git](https://git-scm.com/)